open-meteo/open-meteo/docs/ncep-rrfs/README.md

 | `ncep_rrfs_conus_15min` | 15 minutes | Hourly | 18 hours | 1 |
 | `ncep_rrfs_conus_ensemble` | 1 hour | 00/06/12/18 UTC | 60 hours | 5 |

-Without `--run`, the cycle is selected with a 3-hour-45-minute availability delay.
-The default source is `https://noaa-rrfs-ops-pds.s3.amazonaws.com`; `--server` overrides the root while retaining the RRFS directory layout. `--timeinterval YYYYMMDD-YYYYMMDD` downloads historical cycles. `--max-forecast-hour` limits processing for a smoke run.
-Standard `--create-netcdf`, `--skip-timeseries`, and `--upload-s3-bucket` options are supported.

-The downloader defines the required inputs through `CurlIndexedVariable` and calls `curl.downloadIndexedGrib`, which fetches the `.idx` inventory and requests only the matching byte ranges.
-Exact inventory matches preserve distinct subhourly timestamps and statistical intervals.
-Decoding and compression run concurrently.
-Accumulations and averages are processed in chronological order per variable and member, including across subhourly file boundaries.
-Each subhourly file contains four timestamps; no subhourly forecast-hour-zero file is requested.
-A GRIB/inventory count mismatch or missing wind component fails the download.

 The three CONUS domains share an exact 1799 × 1059 Lambert conformal grid with 3000-metre spacing.
 Terrain and land mask come from the deterministic analysis.
 Ensemble members `m001` through `m005` are stored as members 0 through 4.

 `ncep_rrfs_north_america` uses its own 1127 × 683 rotated latitude/longitude grid, with 0.1083° spacing in rotated coordinates (the nominal 13 km product).
 Its rotated origin is 36.9303°S, 61°W, and the GRIB southern pole is 35°S, 247°E, with zero additional rotation.
 Terrain and land mask come from its own `2dfld.13km.f000.na` analysis.
 Grid-relative winds are rotated using the spherical bearing toward geographic north.
 Missing values outside the model footprint remain NaN.
-Both `2dfld.13km.fFFF.na` and `prslev.13km.fFFF.na` files are downloaded, following the [NCEP RRFS product naming](https://www.nco.ncep.noaa.gov/pmb/products/rrfs/).
-The supplied surface inventories and the verified pressure inventory match the CONUS deterministic catalog, so both domains use `NcepRrfsVariable`.

-Grid-relative winds become speed and true-north direction.
-Wind height variables use above-ground levels, such as `wind_speed_320m`.
-Temperature fields at 305, 457, 610, 914, 1524, 1829, 2134, 2743, 3658 and 4572 m are above mean sea level, with names such as `temperature_305m`; other temperature height levels are above ground.
-The ensemble catalog reflects its smaller NOMADS field selection.
-Pressure levels use separate deterministic and ensemble schemas.
+The forecast controller also accepts each individual model: `ncep_rrfs_conus`, `ncep_rrfs_conus_15min`, `ncep_rrfs_conus_ensemble` (five members), and `ncep_rrfs_north_america`.

 The forecast API model `ncep_rrfs_seamless` prioritizes RRFS 15-minute data (when requested), RRFS hourly, GFS 0.25°, and finally GEFS 0.5° (`gfs05`), using the corresponding variable catalog for each reader.

-Stored fields include temperature, humidity, pressure, precipitation, snowfall and snowfall water equivalent, cloud cover, radiation, CAPE, CIN, visibility and gusts.
-The deterministic product additionally supplies boundary-layer height, soil fields, heat fluxes and freezing-level height.
-Hourly deterministic and ensemble shortwave radiation selects the last-hour average.
-Diffuse radiation and the 15-minute product only provide instantaneous solar fluxes, converted to backward averages using `backwardsAveragedToInstantFactor`; temperatures use Celsius, pressure hPa, snowfall centimetres, and CIN a positive magnitude.

-Snowfall water equivalent uses cumulative `TSNOWP` for the deterministic hourly and 15-minute products, differenced into interval amounts in mm.
-The reduced ensemble product supplies `CPOFP` instead, used to estimate snowfall water equivalent from precipitation times the frozen fraction.
-Each variable enum declares its product-specific GRIB attributes, unit conversions, solar-radiation handling and wind output pairs through `NcepRrfsVariableDownloadable`.
-Only the declared inputs are downloaded, with one index request per file.

-Run the inventory, conversion and scheduling tests with `swift test --filter NcepRrfsTests`.
-To additionally decode an existing ensemble GRIB sample, set `RRFS_TEST_GRIB=/path/to/file.grib2` with its `.idx` alongside it. `RRFS_TEST_DOMAIN` can select another RRFS domain for another sample.

-The forecast controller also accepts each individual model: `ncep_rrfs_conus`, `ncep_rrfs_conus_15min`, `ncep_rrfs_conus_ensemble` (five members), and `ncep_rrfs_north_america`.
-RRFS model identifiers are not yet available in the installed FlatBuffers SDK, so binary responses currently encode the model as `undefined`.

-RRFS ensemble processing also writes hourly `precipitation_probability`: the percentage of the five members with at least 0.1 mm of precipitation in that hour.
-It is calculated from the deaccumulated member fields, stored once as member zero, and exposed by the CONUS RRFS controller models.
-Forecast hour zero has no precipitation probability.

 ## Variable catalogs